Which document is primarily used to validate the bank and credit ... | Study Prep in Pearson+

 1

-Analyze the function of each document: The Cash flow statement tracks cash inflows and outflows, the Income statement reports revenues and expenses, the Bank reconciliation statement compares the company's records to the bank's records, and the Trial balance lists all ledger accounts and their balances.
+Note that the cash flow statement provides information about cash inflows and outflows but does not directly reconcile or validate the bank account balances.

-Focus on the Bank reconciliation statement: This document is specifically designed to reconcile the company's recorded balances with the actual balances reported by the bank, ensuring accuracy in the balance sheet.
+Understand that the income statement reports a company's revenues and expenses over a period but does not deal with reconciling bank balances.

-Conclude that the Bank reconciliation statement is the correct answer because it directly validates the bank and credit card account balances reported on the balance sheet.
+Conclude that the bank reconciliation statement is the correct document for validating the bank and credit card account balances reported on the company's balance sheet, as it ensures the accuracy of these balances by comparing them with the bank's records.

 Watch next